Amin-Nadimy/Amin-Nadimy/README.md

         <!-- Start of new column data column 3 -->
         <td>
             <div align="center">
-                Carlisle 2005 Flood Event Modelled with NN4PDEs.
+                Carlisle 2005 Flood Event modelled with NN4PDEs.
 This model has 1 global domain with a fixed resolution.
             </div>
         </td>
     </tr>